Kasperjoergensen3/stEEG2ERP/README.md

 # stEEG2ERP: Learning the Event-Related Potential from Single-Trial Electroencephalography Signals
 The code is build on top of the code base given in the [CSLP-AE repository](https://github.com/andersxa/CSLP-AE/blob/main/readme.md).
+I AM STILL WORKING ON CLEANING UP THE CODE, SO EVERYTHING MIGHT NOT WORK YET.

 ## Installation